ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 2.2 The data

-Every year, MIUR (Italian Ministry of Education, University and Research) makes available the open datasets containing the results of school self-evaluations.
-Specifically, the datasets feature assigned grades and textual explanations for the grades.
+Every year, MIUR (Italian Ministry of Education, University and Research) makes available open datasets containing the results of school self-evaluations.
+Specifically, the datasets feature school self-evaluation results and free-text result explanations.

 MIUR also publishes irregular updates on school safety certificates as open data.